Seafood-Globalization-Lab/artis-hpc/README.md

    - `-s3` S3 bucket name.
 Leave `artis-s3-bucket` to prevent breaking things.
    - `-ecr` is the ECR repository name `artis-image`.
 The Docker image is also `artis-image`.
 Leave this alone.
    - **Optional:** add `-di artis-image:latest` to skip Docker build if you already have an image in ECR.
+   - **Optional:** add `caffeinate` before calling python script.
+This is a mac native command.
+Docker image build can take a while.
+      - `caffeinate -s` prevents the system from sleeping while the preceeding process (i.e. `python3 initial_setup.py`) is running.
+      - `caffeinate -d -s` prevents the system and display from sleeping.

 - OR Run -- use existing Docker image: